 A familiar recipe with a twist

 One of the first modern recipes I published in the Dutch section of this website was a cucumber salad.
 That was back in 2002.
-In the following years I kept adding recipes to this page which eventually contained for cucumber salads from all over the world.
+In the following years I kept adding recipes to this page which eventually contained cucumber salads from all over the world.
 This is the first historical recipe for cucumber salad.
 In Dutch you can make a silly linguistic joke with the name of this dish: kwamkwammersloeg is the past tense of komkommersla (kom = come, sla = slap, past tense kwam = came and sloeg = slapped).
 In English this is absolutely meaningless.

 The Geoeffende Keuken-Meester

-The historical cucumber salad was published in De geoeffende en ervaren Keuken-Meester, of de Verstandige Kok (‘the practised kitchen-master, or sensible cook’) from 1701, in the chapter ‘Bereydinge van Salaaden’ (‘preparations of salads’).
+This historical cucumber salad was published in De geoeffende en ervaren Keuken-Meester, of de Verstandige Kok (‘the experienced kitchen-master, or sensible cook’) from 1701, in the chapter ‘Bereydinge van Salaaden’ (‘preparations of salads’).
 The book is a loose translation/adaptation of Le Cuisinier François by François Pierre La Varenne, first published in 1651.
 The author of the Keukenmeester does not mention La Varenne anywhere, nor does he provide us with his own name.
 He does describe himself as a ‘zeekere Hofbediende van een Hoog Aanzienelijke Personagie’ (a certain court servant of a high, distinguished personage’).

 In 1653, the original Cuisinier François was printed for the first time in Amsterdam, followed by six more editions that were printed in either Amsterdam or The Hague.
 The most recent edition dates from 1721.
 The Geoeffende Keuken-meester was not reprinted as often as its French counterpart.
 According to the Bibliotheca Gastronomica it was reprinted three times, with the final one occuring in 1760.
 See bibliography.